 First, you need to think about what you want the mentor-mentee relationship to look like.
 Here’s where a little self-reflection comes in:

 - What kind of mentor did you have your first year?
-What did he/she do that helped you?
-How could he/she have better supported you?
+What did he/she do that helped you feel supported (or not)?

 - What character traits do you have that will help you in your role?
 What are some areas that you may need to work on?

 - What will you need from each other to work together effectively?

 - What excites you about working together?

 - What concerns do you have about working with a beginning teacher?
 How can you address them early on?

 - What boundaries do you want to set (i.e., communication, availability)?

 Some of these questions you may want to discuss together, and others are just food for thought.

 Provide a Warm Welcome